codr7/nibl/README.md

 Swap `a` and `b`.

 #### rotl [a b c | c a b]
-Rotate three top values to the left.
+Rotate top three values left.

 #### rotr [a b c | b c a]
-Rotate three top values to the right.
+Rotate top three values right.

 ### Numbers